Philippine villagers fear twin perils: Volcano and COVID-19

 Town officials, however, faced an extra predicament of ensuring emergency shelters, usually school buildings, basketball gymnasiums and even Roman Catholic church grounds, would not become coronavirus hotspots.
 Displaced villagers were asked to wear face masks and were sheltered in tents set safely apart, requiring considerably more space than in pre-pandemic times.

+“If we stay home, the volcano can explode anytime,” Reyes told The Associated Press.
+“But here, just one sick person can infect all of us.
+Both are dangerous choices.”

+Reyes, who washes laundry and has four children, wept in desperation as she said she and her husband, a corn farmer, wanted to leave the evacuation camp for a friend's house in northern Nueva Ecija province but lamented they did not have money for the bus fare.

-Most evacuation camps also set up isolation areas in case anyone began showing COVID-19 symptoms.
+Most evacuation camps have set up isolation areas in case anyone began showing COVID-19 symptoms.

 “It’s doubly difficult now.
-Before, we just asked people to rush to the evacuation centers and squeeze themselves in as much as possible,” said disaster-response officer Junfrance De Villa of Agoncillo town, which sits across the lake from Taal volcano island.
+Before, we just asked people to rush to the evacuation centers and squeeze themselves in as much as possible,” said disaster-response officer Junfrance De Villa of Agoncillo town.

 “Now, we have to keep a close eye on the numbers.
 We’re doing everything to avoid congestion,” De Villa told The Associated Press by telephone.